Note

-MSB3277: Found conflicts between different versions of 'assembly' that could not be resolved
+MSB3277: Found conflicts between different versions of 'assembly-name' that could not be resolved.

-This error occurs during a build when more than one version of the same dependent assembly is referenced in a build of the same project.
+This warning occurs during a build when more than one version of the same dependent assembly is referenced in a build of the same project.
 In a .NET build, all assemblies that are referenced, directly or indirectly through other referenced assemblies, have to resolve to the same version.
-You cannot reference two different and conflicting versions of the same assembly when building the same binary.
-The error is emitted by the ResolveAssemblyReference task, which looks at all the referenced assemblies, and all of the assemblies referenced indirectly by those assemblies, and so on, until all assembly references have been resolved.
+You shouldn't reference two different and conflicting versions of the same assembly when building the same binary.
+The ResolveAssemblyReference task emits this warning.
+The task inspects all the referenced assemblies, and all assemblies referenced indirectly by those assemblies, and so on.
+The task works through the process until all assembly references are resolved.

 There was a conflict between "StreamJsonRpc, Version=2.1.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a" and "StreamJsonRpc, Version=2.2.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a".